-After using our previous semi-automatic pick and place machine for a year we decided it was time to build a fully automatic DIY pick and place machine as we can't keep up with the demand for the Raspberry Pi expansion boards.
+After using our previous semi-automatic pick and place machine for a year we decided it was time to build a fully automatic DIY pick and place machine as we can't keep up with the demand for the Raspberry Pi development boards.
 We have looked into buying a commercial ready-made system but they are very large and very expensive.

 We are going to be using the same modified Panasonic Ratchet Type Component Feeders as used on our semi-auto machine and this will allow us to use the same components on the old and new pick and place machines.